-Now that the NFT trend faded, it's a good time to reflect about this technology.
+Now that the NFT trend faded, it's a good time to reflect on this technology.
 The hype around this new concept was probably exaggerated.
 Nevertheless, it's still a decentralized technology that has the potential to bring new usages.

 NB: Don't look there for any trading tips.
 On my side, I didn't make any money from NFTs.
-I mostly lost what I earned from my previous crypto investments by buying some.

 NFTs are not rational

 If you wrap up the whole thing, NFT collections behave like exclusive fashion brands.
 The creators are the stars of the collection.
-The one that own many NFTs of the collection constitute the leaders of the group and have the biggest influence (everything is done to make them more visible).
+The ones that own many NFTs of the collection constitute the leaders of the group and have the biggest influence (everything is done to make them more visible).
 Then, come the rest of the NFT holders who react to all the news and dream of accumulating more PFPs from the collection.

 - You can buy it from the mint phase where the creators sell all the collection NFTs at a fixed price.